Multicellularity, Development, and Reproduction

 Stems allow for asexual reproduction by vegetative growth. (c) Ginger forms masses of stems called rhizomes that can give rise to multiple plants. (d) Each eye in the stem tuber of a potato can give rise to a new plant. (e) Strawberry plants form stolons: stems that grow at the soil surface or just below ground and can give rise to new plants. (credit: adapted from OpenStax Biology; c: modification of work by Albert Cahalan, USDA ARS; credit d: modification of work by Richard North; credit e: modification of work by Julie Magro)

 Sexual reproduction is the combination of (usually haploid) reproductive cells from two individuals to form a new (usually diploid) unique offspring.
-(For help and review with the the concept of ploidy, as well as mitosis and meiosis, see the Bio1510 Website page on Cell Division.)
-Compared to asexual reproduction, sexual reproduction has a a couple of big disadvantages: it requires the time and energy to find a mate, and only half of the populations (females) can actually make offspring.
+(For help and review with the concept of ploidy, as well as mitosis and meiosis, see the Biological Principles textbook page on Cell Division.)
+Compared to asexual reproduction, sexual reproduction has several big disadvantages: it requires the time and energy to find a mate, and only half of the populations (females) can actually make offspring.
 In contrast, because every member of an asexually-reproducing population can generate offspring, this means that, with all else equal, an asexually reproducing population will out-compete a sexually-reproducing population when in direct competition with each other.

 This diagram illustrates the twofold cost of sex.
 If each individual were to contribute to the same number of offspring (two), (a) the sexual population remains the same size each generation, where the (b) asexual population doubles in size each generation.
 CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=1599721

-However, asexually-reproducing individuals can only make clones, meaning that every one of their offspring are genetically identical (except in the case of mutations).
-This can be a disadvantage if conditions suddenly change, and the individuals are no longer well-adapted to the conditions.
+However, asexually-reproducing individuals can only make clones, meaning that each of their offspring are genetically identical (except in the case of mutations).
+A population of identical individuals can be a disadvantage if conditions suddenly change, and the individuals are no longer well-adapted to the conditions.
 In contrast, sexual reproduction produces offspring with novel combinations of genes, which can be an advantage in unstable or unpredictable environments.

 Pros and Cons of Sexual and Asexual Reproduction